fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-armenian.md

-## Coto Sans Armenian
+## Zoto Sans Armenian

-Coto Sans Armenian is a design for the Armenian script.
+Zoto Sans Armenian is a design for the Armenian script.

 It contains 98 glyphs and 2 OpenType features, and supports 97 characters from the Unicode blocks: Armenian, Alphabetic Presentation Forms.